csyhuang/kickstarter-live-scraper/README.md

 them in MySQL database using the *sqlalchemy* interface.
 You can refer to my [blog post](https://csyhuang.github.io/2017/09/09/install-mysql/) on how to set up MySQL on Mac OS X.

+# Python package dependencies
+- pandas
+- BeautifulSoup
+- urllib
+- re
+- sqlalchemy
+- sqlalchemy_utils
+- time

+# How to use it

 The script *Kickstarter-scraper-to-MySQL.py* can be run alone with the path of MySQL database, username and password specified (see lines 170-190).
 Here is an example how to call the function *kickstarter_scraper*: